Types

 >

-type represents an array type.
+The !gccjit.array type represents an array type.
 It consists of a single

 element type and a constant length.